 The footway crossfall defines the gradient of slope from the top of the kerb to the back of the footway.
 The gradient is negative by default (e.g. 1:-40) so that the slope is down towards the road channel.

 You may need your footways to vary in width along their length.
 That can be defined later with the Channel Tools.
 The widths given on this window will set the initial parallel footway widths, upon which the Channel Tools will operate.

 The construction depth under the road and footways can be specified.
 These values are used in the volume calculations.
 The cut and fill volumes are calculated relative to the construction depth below the road surface.

-The construction depth required below a footway will genrally be less than that required below the vehicular road surface.
+The construction depth required below a footway will generally be less than that required below the vehicular road surface.
 Values for both depths can be specified.
-The construction depths are shown diagramatically on the preview image.
+The construction depths are shown diagrammatically on the preview image.